erpview/RAPORT-ERP-2025-FINAL-V9-TESTY/EDGE_FUNCTION_SETUP.md

 - The edge function will only run on Netlify's infrastructure
 - Local development might behave differently from production
 - Monitor Netlify's function logs for any errors after deployment
+- The term name formatting will convert dashes to spaces and capitalize each word (e.g., "adresy-skladowania" becomes "Adresy Skladowania")